donny/avocet/README.md

         |> optional "color" string "Grey"
 ```

 The JSON decoder code above looks really nice and simpler compared to using the built-in Elm `map` function.
-Each individual `card` is displayed using the following code:
+And then, using the [elm-mdl](https://debois.github.io/elm-mdl/) library, we display each individual `card` with the following code:

 ```elm
 viewCard : Model -> Card -> Html Msg